You can choose from two available methods for taking screenshots (pictures of your computer screen):

 - Save your document.

-If you wish to capture only the active window you are working in and not the entire screen, hold down [Alt] and press [Print Screen].
+If you wish to capture only the active window you are working in and not the entire screen, hold down [Alt] + [Print Screen].

 The Windows 7 Snipping Tool is a preinstalled program in Windows 7 that allows you to capture screenshots easily and to customize the area you want to capture.
 The Snipping Tool allows you to take shots of the entire screen, a specific window, or an area you define (either rectangular or free-form).
 You can also save your screenshots, mark them up with highlights, or email them directly from the Snipping Tool.